mmaliniak/Redlining_Misclassification/README.md

 # Redlining_Misclassification

-Project files for "Epidemiology Beyond its Limits"
+Project files for "Census tracts aren’t neighborhoods: Issues in examining the impact of historical redlining on present-day health outcomes"